 Ahıskal has performed extensively as a soloist in England, U.S.A., Azerbaijan, and Turkey with the Turkish Presidential Symphony Orchestra, Antalya, Bursa, Eskisehir State Symphony, Anadolu Symphony Orchestras, Sheffield Festival Orchestra, the Hartt Symphony, Mersin Academic, Akdeniz, Yaşar University Chamber Orchestras, Orchestra Academic Başkent, Connecticut Virtuosi Chamber Orchestra and the Baku Philharmonic State Chamber Orchestra.
 He collaborated with many conductors including Fahrettin Kerimov, Antonio Pirolli, Gürer Aykal, İbrahim Yazıcı, Yalchin Adigezalov, and Naci Özgüç performing concertos by Beethoven, Brahms, Korngold, Lou Harrison, Mozart, Paul Patterson, Piazzolla, Schnittke, Shostakovich, and Vivaldi.
 As a chamber musician he has performed in over 250 violin and chamber music recitals in Algeria, Bosnia-Herzegovina, Chile, Croatia, Cyprus, France, Germany, Greece, Italy, Lithuania, Russia, Spain, Ukraine, the United Kingdom and the United States, and collaborated with important musicians such as State Artists pianist İdil Biret and violist Ruşen Güneş, pianists Özgür Aydın, Emre Elivar, Muhiddin Dürrüoğlu, Toros Can, Gökhan Aybulus, German cellist Johannes Moser among others.
 Ahıskal premiered two violin concertos composed and dedicated to him.

 Born in Istanbul, Turkey, Ahıskal launched the project “Düştüm Yola” (I Hit the Road) in 2014 to promote rarely or never performed works for solo violin by Turkish composers, commissioning and premiering new works.
-Educational aspects of Düştüm Yola include lecture-recitals, masterclass and workshops that Ahıskal takes to many impoverished corners of Turkey.
-Ahıskal has so far premiered six new works by Turkish composers and performed and lectured in more than eighty locations for “Düştüm Yola”.
+Educational aspects of Düştüm Yola include lecture-recitals, masterclass and workshops that Ahıskal has taken to many impoverished corners of Turkey.
+Ahıskal has so far premiered eight new works by Turkish composers and performed and lectured in more than a hundred locations for “Düştüm Yola”.